danwing/referee/draft-wing-settle-referee.md

 > Note: such a PUT mechanism also means an attacker in possession of the server's private key can change the legitimate server's public key fingerprint in the Referee to now point at an attacker-controlled system, denying access to the legitimate server.
+It is still better than unencrypted connections, which is the case today.

 ### Referee